 Starting with the living room, this is called ‘hong nang len’ (ห้องนั่งเล่น) in Thai.
 This one has an interesting translation when you break down the meaning of each word individually.
 For example, ‘nang’ (นั่ง) means ‘to sit’, while ‘len’ (เล่น) means to have fun or enjoyment.
 When you think of what a living room is used for, it makes a lot of sense.

 The dining room has a very literal name when translated into Thai.
 It is called ‘hong rab phra than ahaan’ (ห้องรับประทานอาหาร), which literally translates to ‘room to eat food’.
 While it is pretty long, the literal name makes it a bit easier to recall.
 Also, I think the word flows quite nicely, but maybe that is just me.

-Finally, we have the kitchen, which not every apartment in Thailand has due to the many affordable food stalls.
+Finally, we have a kitchen, which not every apartment in Thailand has due to the many affordable food stalls.
 Kitchens are called ‘hong krua’ (ห้องครัว) in Thai.

 Then, to ask where the toilet is, you would say ‘hong nam yoo tee nai?’ (ห้องน้ำอยู่ ที่ไหน).
 You should probably add the polite particle at the end to make it a bit nicer too.
 They should then point you in the direction of the toilet and you can be on your way.

 Naming rooms of the house in Thai may not seem like an exciting topic, but it is interesting to see how the Thai words describe the room.
 Like you can see with the living room, it describes what it is used for.
 It is always good to increase your vocabulary with a range of topics that you may face often.
 Keep up the learning then you will be able to show your friends around your house in Thai.
 Oh, and ask where the toilet is.